Top 10 Easy to Grow Flowering Ornamental Houseplants

 The botanical name of the Cape Primrose is Streptocarpus hybridus, native to South Africa.
 This plant is very easy to grow and needs very little maintenance.
 It grows up to one foot and grows well in bright light.
 Keep this plant shaded from the direct sunlight.

 The Cape Primrose blooms throughout the year.
 There are many hybrid varieties of this plant that are available.
-These plants are easy to grow indoors with little effort.

 The flowers of the hybrid varieties of the Cape Primrose plant bloom in colors of pink, white, purple or red.
 The Cape Primrose plants have long, rich green leaves that grow in rosettes

 The Cape Primrose grows well in cool room temperatures; they wilt if the room is too hot.
 Do no over water the plant; this plant needs soil that is just moist.